 - Puree - For the softest and lightest consistency, grab a blender or food processor and puree.
 Sweet potato puree can be used for pie filling, baby food, and more.

 - Smashed - For a more solid form, lightly take a fork and press down.

-Update Notes: This post was originally published in November 2017, but was re-published with updated step-by-step instructions, pictures, and tips in October 2019.
+Update Notes: This post was originally published in November 2017, but was re-published with updated step-by-step instructions, pictures, and FAQs in September 2021.